 Your Trip to Morocco Begins Here

-Pricing tip: While Morocco can be inexpensive if you free-wheel it on your own, I’ve been there seven times, and I am here to tell you that when you free-wheel it, a hundred things can go wrong.
+Pricing tip: While Morocco can be inexpensive if you free-wheel it on your own, I’ve been there nine times, and I am here to tell you that when you free-wheel it, a hundred things can go wrong.
 Morocco is not inexpensive when you want to avoid those pitfalls by using the savviest local fixers.
 Be prepared to spend a minimum of $800 per day for a trip for two that uses 4-star hotels and includes WOW-level experiences (and double that during the peak Christmas/New Year’s period).